The Right to Remain a Student: How California School Policies Fail to Protect and Serve

 Some Things to Keep in Mind When Using Our Model Advocacy Resources:

 - Annotated Model Advocacy Resources: You will always see two links for each policy resource: one link to a model policy, and a second link to an annotated version of the same model policy.
-The annotated version describes why the document is important.
-It also identifies and explains the legal and practical issues that provisions in the policy address.
-The annotations can help you identify where your district's policies are insufficient, and provide talking points that support adopting the model policy.
+The annotated version describes why the document is important and explains the legal and practical issues in the policy.
+The annotations can help you identify where your district's policies are insufficient, and give you talking points to support adopting the model policy.

-- The Advocacy Steps and Annotations Are Meant to Help — Not Limit — You: The Four-Step Advocacy Process and annotated Model Advocacy Resource are there to help community members understand how and when the resources fit in the advocacy process.
-However, there are many other reasons and occasions where these document could be relevant — use them when and where it fits, not only where we have placed them in the Advocacy Process.
+- The Advocacy Steps and Annotations Are Meant to Help — Not Limit — You: The Four-Step Advocacy Process and annotated Model Advocacy Resources are intended to help community members better understand one potential advocacy process, through the School Board.
+But these documents could be used in many different contexts.
+Feel free to use them as you see fit.

 First, Determine Which Step is Appropriate for You

 Know there is a police issue on campus, but: